Georgia Tech Shenzhen Institute, Tianjin University

-Georgia Tech Shenzhen Institute, Tianjin University (天津大学佐治亚理工深圳学院; GTSI) is an affiliated college of Tianjin University and an oversea campus of the Georgia Institute of Technology, located in Nanshan, Shenzhen, Guangdong, China.
+Georgia Tech Shenzhen Institute, Tianjin University (天津大学佐治亚理工深圳学院; GTSI) was an affiliated college of Tianjin University and an oversea campus of the Georgia Institute of Technology, located in Nanshan, Shenzhen, Guangdong, China.
+The campus was discontinued in September 2024 after U.S. congressional scrutiny over national security concerns.

 History

 The institute was established as a joint venture between Tianjin University and the Georgia Institute of Technology in August 2014, and received higher education accreditation from the Ministry of Education of China in March 2020.
-The campus of the institute is approximately 40 acres large.
+The campus of the institute was approximately 40 acres large.

 In 2020, the United States Department of Commerce added Tianjin University to the Entity List.
-In September 2024, Georgia Tech announced that it will exit the Shenzhen Institute, following U.S. congressional scrutiny of Georgia Tech's potential ties with the People's Liberation Army.
-Current students are able to complete their degree requirements and study abroad programs.
+In September 2024, Georgia Tech announced that it would exit the Shenzhen Institute, following U.S. congressional scrutiny of Georgia Tech's potential ties with the People's Liberation Army.
+Current students were able to complete their degree requirements and study abroad programs.

 Programs

-The institute offers undergraduate and graduate programs in electrical and computer engineering, as well as related fields.
-It is accredited by the Southern Association of Colleges and Schools Commission on Colleges, and mostly caters to graduate students pursuing degrees in Masters of Science.
+The institute offered undergraduate and graduate programs in electrical and computer engineering, as well as related fields.
+It was accredited by the Southern Association of Colleges and Schools Commission on Colleges, and mostly catered to graduate students pursuing degrees in Masters of Science.